Transfer to the hotel in Lima

-Transfer to airport in Lima and to hotel in Cusco
+Transfer to the airport in Lima and the hotel in Cusco

-Cusco, the archaeological capital of the Americas and the oldest continuously inhabited city on the continent, lies in exceptionally beautiful Andean countryside.
-It is 3400 metres above sea level and its legacy as the hub of the Inca Empire is readily apparent: Most of the city streets are lined with Inca-built stone walls and crowded with Quechua-speaking descendants of the Incas.
+Cusco, the archaeological capital of the Americas and the oldest continuously inhabited city on the continent, lies in the exceptionally beautiful Andean countryside.
+It is located at 3400 meters above sea level and its legacy as the hub of the Inca Empire is readily apparent: most of the cities’ streets are lined with Inca-built stone walls and crowded with Quechua-speaking descendants of the Inca’s.

 The city of Cusco and Saqsaywaman (half day)

-We begin our tour with a visit to the cathedral, which was built between 1560 and 1654 on the site of the palace of the Inca Wiracocha.
-It is a magnificent example of European art made by the indigenous population.
+We begin our tour with a visit to the cathedral of Cusco, which was built between 1560 and 1654 on the site of the palace of the Inca Wiracocha.
 Its main altar is completely covered in silver, and the church contains many fine paintings from the Cusco School of religious art.
 From the cathedral we move on to Qoricancha, the Inca Temple of the Sun, where we will be able to see some of the finest remaining examples of Inca stonemasonry.

 The colourful markets of the valley are open during the mornings, when you will be able to buy Peruvian crafts, jewellery and textiles, and see the traditional produce market where local people trade.
 Pisaq market is open on Tuesdays, Thursdays and Sundays, and Chinchero market is open on Sundays.